 Lisa Thee, VP of Strategic Partnerships at Bark, has extensive experience working to promote technology solutions for combating child exploitation.
 “Child safety teams exist at companies like YouTube, and some of them partner with the National Center for Missing and Exploited Children to comply with the congressionally mandated reporting of explicit images of children,” she says.
 “The challenge is that with the amount of user-generated content they receive each day, it is impossible to review it all.”
 Although technology helps determine what content should be reviewed by humans, it’s far from foolproof.
 That’s why it’s critical that parents stay engaged in their child’s digital lives.

-How to protect your child on YouTube
+How to make YouTube channels private, and protect your child

 Don’t allow them to have a YouTube account if they’re under 13